pupil-labs/pupil-docs/developer-docs/plugin-guide.md

 You can access the image buffer through the `img` and the `gray` attributes of the frame object.
 They return a BGR (`height x width x 3`) and gray scaled (`height x width`) uint8-numpy array respectively.
 Visualization plugins (e.g. [`vis_circle.py`](https://github.com/pupil-labs/pupil/blob/master/pupil_src/shared_modules/vis_circle.py#L48) modify the `img` buffer such that their visualizations are visible in the Pupil Player exported video.
 Use OpenGL (within the `Plugin.gl_display` method) to draw visualizations within Pupil Player that are not visible in the exported video (e.g. surface heatmaps in [`Offline_Surface_Tracker`](https://github.com/pupil-labs/pupil/blob/master/pupil_src/shared_modules/offline_surface_tracker.py).
 See [below](#Export-Custom-Video-Visualizations) for more information.

-The `events` dictionary contains other recent data, e.g. `pupil_positions`, `gaze_positions`, `fixations`, etc. Modifications to the `events` dictionary are automatically accessible by all plugins with an higher `order` than the modifying plugin.
+The `events` dictionary contains other recent data, e.g. `pupil`, `gaze`, etc. Modifications to the `events` dictionary are automatically accessible by all plugins with an higher `order` than the modifying plugin.

 <aside class="notice">
 A gaze mapper is just a plugin with a very low order that extends the `events` dictionary with the `gaze_positions` field.